 Quite interesting, but this topic has always been intriguing to me, since eating habits with hands is normally found mostly in the Indian sub continent.
 Each country has different culture and cuisines.
 The method of preparation and method of eating them is also different.
-For example, people in western countries eat food with spoon and fork and in south east asian countries with chopsticks.
+For example, people in western countries eat food with spoon and fork and in south east Asian countries with chopsticks.

 I feel the food items also play a major role in deciding how they are eaten?
 Same goes with good old roti.
-But the main reason why indians eat with hands is, in olden days, it was -first offered to GOD and then eaten.
+But the main reason why Indians eat with hands is, in olden days, it was -first offered to GOD and then eaten.
 Even still in some households, orthodox ones, male folks take some water and make a circle with it on the full platter and drink the water and utter mantra and offer to GOD and then start eating.
 This process is called parishesshanam, meaning, food left after offering.

 More importantly, our ancestors ate that way, so it’s the reason we should follow suit.
-Also eating with your hands mskes you feel happy.
-So besides the wisdom behind eating with hands there is one more thing, when eating with hands you encounter the pleasures of eating more since the tip of the fingers facilitate and aid in digestion snd improves alertness.
+Also eating with your hands make you feel happy.
+So besides the wisdom behind eating with hands there is one more thing, when eating with hands you encounter the pleasures of eating more since the tip of the fingers facilitate and aid in digestion and improves alertness.

 While our western counterparts may disagree and consider eating with spoons and forks, eating with hands is healthy and contribute to engaging our senses as well.
 So next meal you eat consider all these points and have a bite thanking GOD for not only the food, but to have made you eat with hands as well.